 GJMAS is a double-blind peer-reviewed journal.
 Submitted papers and short communication are evaluated by independent referees/reviewers and Editorial Board members specialized in the article field.
 Two independent Reviewers evaluate the submitted material’s scientific significance and novelty, define its accordance with the general journal profile, and scrutinize its content for compliance with the journal’s publication ethics.
 After the refereeing process is complete, the paper may be rejected, returned to the author for revisions, or accepted for publication.

 The authors are responsible for the contents of their paper or short communication.
-Editors may request an author, when considered necessary, to elaborate on the content or technical details of the paper.
-Scientific editing might change the format and correct the writing to render it compliant with the editorial policy of the journal.
+Editors may request an author, when necessary, to elaborate on the content or technical details of the paper.
+Scientific editing might change the format and correct the writing to render it compliant with the journal's editorial policy.

 Pictures and graphs are special subjects for editorial consideration, as their quantity should be optimal and only necessary in the content of papers.
-Pictures, graphs, and textual content alike are subject to ethical standards concerning authorship and integrity.
-Additionally, whenever images are included in accounts of the research process or results, or in data collections, the author must provide an accurate description of how the images originated.
+Pictures, graphs, and textual content are subject to ethical standards concerning authorship and integrity.
+Additionally, the author must accurately describe how the images originated when images are included in accounts of the research process or results or in data collection.

 Acceptance of articles and publication of articles

 The acceptance and publication of the article are based on the decision of the Editor of the journal.
-The Editor takes a decision in the light of the review report received from the reviewer.
+The Editor decides in light of the review report received from the reviewer.

 Timelines of publication of issues

 The Journal released two issues per year.
-The first issue is released on 30th June of every year and the Second issue is released on 31st of every December.
-The Journal takes at least one month/ 4 weeks to complete the review process after the date of submission.
-The Journal publishes all research articles in the next issue which are being received less than the 4-week time before the release of the current issue.
+The first issue is released on 30th June every year, and the Second issue is released on 31st December.
+The Journal takes at least one month/ 4 weeks to complete the review process after submission.
+The Journal publishes all research articles in the next issue, which are being received less than the 4-week time before the release of the current issue.

-Steps involved from date of receipt of research article till the publication of the article
+Steps involved from the date of receipt of the research article till the publication of the article

-- Authors are required to submit complete manuscripts without details of authors and their institutions along with a separate title page carrying details of authors and their affiliation and the Author Agreement Form.
+- Authors must submit complete manuscripts without details of authors and their institutions, along with a separate title page carrying authors' affiliation details and the Author Agreement Form.

 - The Editor/Manager of the Journal assigns a manuscript with the anonymous author to an editor from the editorial board for desk review.
 The Journal uses an open journal system for the Management of the journal.
 The editor of the journal also has the rights to the journal manager.